jose-hirmas/mdefportafolio/docs/seminars/06-Community Engagement.md

     - toc
 ---

-# Community Engagement (NO LISTO)
+# Community Engagement

-> ## " We are all actors: being a citizen is not living in society, it is changing it. "
+> ## " We are all actors: being a citizen is not living in society, it is changing it."

 During this week we started situating our research and understanding the "social body", with a practical approach:

 ### Look Around : My Call vs What is Emerging

-*What is urgently waiting to be born in the world?*
+**What is urgently waiting to be born in the world?**

 - Communication and understanding (empathy)
 - Acceptance of difference
 - Belief and construction of places we are all part of (sense of community)

-*What evidences can I find around me supporting the urgency?*
+**What evidences can I find around me supporting the urgency?**

 - Immigrants are not allowed
 - We don´t talk about how we are (emotions and feelings)
 - Loneliness and depression